16 December 2024

 Figure 1.
 Simplified schematic diagram of the BESS/E-STATCOM plant model

-o Frequency, voltage, and phase angle changes
+• Changes in frequency, voltage, and phase angle

-o Balanced and unbalanced faults
+• Balanced and unbalanced faults

 Figure 2.
 Single source infinite bus (SSIB) setup for a collection of identification tests